 St. Mark’s School is a coeducational, Episcopal, preparatory school, situated on 250 acres in Southborough, Massachusetts, 25 miles from Boston.
 Founded in 1865 by Joseph Burnett, who developed and marketed the world-famous Burnett Vanilla Extract.
 St. Mark's is one of the oldest private boarding schools in New England and is a member of the Independent School League in competitive athletics.

 The school's 65 teachers lead 375 boarding and day students through a rigorous curriculum and a full program of co-curricular activities.
 Class size averages 12, with a student-faculty ratio of 6:1.
 John C. Warren, a 1974 St. Mark's graduate, is the current head of school.

-Accredited by the New England Association of Schools and Colleges, St. Mark’s School more than 150 years old.
+Accredited by the New England Association of Schools and Colleges, St. Mark’s School is more than 150 years old.